Advice on Buying a Puppy

 Beagles have naturally happy, curious, outgoing personalities.
 Avoid any puppy that appears fearful or nervous.
 Never buy a puppy because you feel sorry for it or because it appears ill.
 It’s very hard to walk away from a sad case but that is exactly what bad breeders rely upon.
 A good breeder does not produce bad puppies.

-When you buy your Beagle puppy you should also receive the following:
+When you buy your beagle puppy you should also receive the following:

 A full pedigree of at least four generations.

-The Kennel Club registration documents.
+The Royal Kennel Club registration documents.

 A full information pack giving details of diet, exercise, worming, vaccination and general care.

 The promise of a life time of help and support.
-A good breeder will help to re-home any Beagle puppy bred by them (at any age) if the circumstances in its new home should change.
+A good breeder will help to re-home any beagle puppy bred by them (at any age) if the circumstances in its new home should change.